Cooperative Education Program

 Lincoln University, through the Cooperative Education Program (CEP 299), offers credit for internship.
 A student may obtain a maximum of 6 hours credit per semester and 3 hours credit per summer session, not to exceed a total of 15 hours credit.
 All credit will be granted below the 300 level and will be elective credit unless otherwise approved by the chief academic officer.

 A student selected to participate in the program must:

 - Have a cumulative GPA of at least 2.0;

 - Be recommended by his/her advisor and/or department head; and

 - Receive the approval of the Director of the Cooperative Education Program.

 Fees for this program will be paid at the regular semester hour rate.
-The student should contact the Division of Continuing Education, South Campus Building, 900 Leslie Boulevard, Suite C for further information, telephone: (573) 681-5206.
+The student should contact the Division of Continuing Education, Lorenzo Greene Hall, 900 Leslie Boulevard, Suite C for further information, telephone: (573) 681-5206.